 Mental stimulation is equally important both as a puppy and into your dog’s adult life; teach them new things regularly and come up with inventive new games which challenge them to think sometimes this can tire them more than all-out physical exercise!
 Try hiding their favourite toy in long grass or behind a tree; make them wait whilst you do it (incorporating obedience) and then send them off to find it.
 It’s gentle on the joints, you don’t have to keep up with them and you’ve piqued their senses and instinct.

-For dog and passenger safety they should either travel in a crate in the boot or on a seat, secured with a dog seatbelt.
+For dog and passenger safety, and in order to comply with the Highway Code, your Entlebucher should travel in a crate or behind a dog guard in the boot, or on a seat, secured with a dog seatbelt.
 These are inexpensive and are easily attached to the dog’s harness.
 PLEASE NOTE: seatbelts are not suitable to be used with a collar as a sudden stop will jerk their neck.